-Mobile app engagement is one of the most tracked and least understood aspects of product development.
+Mobile app engagement is one of the most tracked things in product.

 Sessions, retention curves, feature usage, time spent.
+The dashboards are full.
 The dashboards are full, and the numbers move.
 On the surface, it looks like engagement is under control.
+At first glance, this looks fine.
+But it isn’t.

 Users return to the app, interact with features, and generate activity.
-Yet the product fails to become part of their behavior.
+But the product never becomes a habit.
 Retention plateaus.
 Growth stalls.
 Engagement exists, but it doesn’t translate into value.
+This is where things break.

 The issue is not a lack of data or effort.
 It is a lack of clarity.